International Relations & Security

 |Hispanic or Latino||477|

-Americans aren’t the only ones with an interest in International Relations.
+International Relations appeals to people across the globe.
 About 22.3% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea

 How Much Do International Relations & Security Majors Make?